LeavePlus (CoINVEST) & Incolink: What Trades Businesses Need to Know [UPDATE April 2025]

 - Employees who started working in the industry after 2002 – long service leave is calculated as 13 weeks for every 10 years served (1.3 weeks of leave for every year served).

 Both can be accessed pro rata after seven years of service.
-After this period, most employees would be eligible for 9.1 weeks of long service leave at their full rate of pay.
+After this period, most employees would be eligible for 9.1 weeks of long service leave at their full rate of pay, something we frequently help businesses navigate in business coaching for tradies.

 Which trade sectors are covered by the scheme?